apdlv72/ESP_ArtnetRelay/README.md

 I can reuse for different (future) devices as well.

 Right now, this sketch can control up to 2 relays connected to GPIO pins that can be configured at runtime.
+Beside this, it supports the following features:

-It supports also runtime WiFi configuration via WiFiManager and is able to create a square wave signal on a GPIO that can be used to trigger e.g. analogue stroboscopes.
+- runtime WiFi configuration via WiFiManager
+- ouput a square wave signal on a GPIO that can be used to trigger e.g. analogue stroboscope
-Moreover it supports also temperature monitoring e.g. for fan control or switching off a device when it gets too hot.
+- temperature monitoring of sensitive device to activate a fan or deactivate the load
+- debug logging on a UDP port